-[#] The grant date to calculate the fair value of the award under AASB2 is the AGM date when shareholders approve the grant of the rights.
+[†]The grant date to calculate the fair value of the award under AASB2 is the date when the performance rights were offered.
+Starpharma's accounts are required under Australian Accounting Standards to show a fair value calculation, hence its' inclusion in the table above.